kovrom/willow-application-server/README.md

 COMMAND_FINAL_HA_FORWARD="Ask Echo"

 ```
-### To adjust how WAC responds, what commands not to autolearn, etc add and edit following to `.env` file:
+### To adjust how WAC responds, what commands not to autolearn/skip, etc add and edit following to `.env` file:
 ```
 COMMAND_LEARNED="Learned new command."
 COMMAND_CORRECTED="I used command"